Quantum-Coherent Regime of Programmable Dipolar Spin Ice: Results

 Finally, the pulsed‑evolution protocol employed here (Fig.~2) effectively probes gauge dynamics directly, offering a real‑space method to characterize emergent fields, screening lengths, and correlation functions without complications from static disorder.
 Although current experiments are limited in evolution time by device coherence, future improvements will enable access to longer‑time hydrodynamic regimes, where quantities such as collective modes and damping rates of a quantum monopole plasma may be directly measured.

-\bmhead{Supplementary information} Appended at the end of this file:\\ Programmable Dipolar Quantum Spin Ice on a Superconducting Qubit Annealer: Supplementary Information\\ 1.2 MB Dirac\_String\_Density\_Evolution.mp4 file:\\ Animation showing the evolution of the positive charge density used to generate Fig.~3a.
+{\textbf{Supplementary materials}}\\ 1.2 MB Dirac\_String\_Density\_Evolution.mp4 file:\\ Animation showing the evolution of the positive charge density used to generate Fig.~3a.
 Plots include only the data with correct charge counts and are normalized by the number of shots (4000).\\ 1.2 MB Dirac\_String\_Correlation\_Evolution.mp4 file:\\ Animation showing the evolution of the charge correlation density used to generate Fig.~3b.
 Plots include only the data with correct charge counts and are normalized by the number of shots (4000).\\ 7.5 MB Configurations.mp4 file:\\ Movie of some of the configurations measured in the calibration of the energy scale of charge conservation enforcement.
-Initial state is the Dirac string shown in Fig. 2, configurations are measured after dynamics were run for $t_{eff}=100$. \bmhead{Acknowledgments} We thank Sherry Mayo for a careful reading of the manuscript and valuable comments.
+Initial state is the Dirac string shown in Fig. 2, configurations are measured after dynamics were run for $t_{eff}=100$.